laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 SELECT *
 FROM inhabitant
-WHERE villageid = 3
 ```

-### Episode 32
+### Episode 33

-**Token.** 60167643205863.
+**Token.** 66098661366712.

-Change the pilot's status to 'friendly', your own status to 'emigrated', and show the table `inhabitant`.
+Change the pilot's status to 'friendly', your own status to 'emigrated'. <mark>Afterwards, show the inhabitant table with the formula as added column.</mark>

 **Formula**. `salt_051(sum(nn(hash)) OVER ()) AS token`